 In 1945, the US 67/TX 67 junction in Dublin was eliminated: the TX 6 designation was extended northwest from Waco, replacing TX 67 all the way to Breckenridge, and then continuing almost to Throckmorton.
 This increased the total length of TX 6 to over 420 miles, causing it to surpass TX 36 (at 392 miles) as the longest state highway.

-*These mileages do not match the figures listed on the corresponding Wikipedia pages.
+*At the time of writing, these mileages did not match the figures listed on the corresponding Wikipedia pages.
 I did the measurements manually, and I believe WP is in error.
 With the Texas mileages, I suspect the reason is because the TXDoT source cited by WP editors does not take all concurrencies into account.

 0 Comments